edgelesssys/constellation/docs/docs/getting-started/first-steps.md

       Set the configuration value to the `Application (client) ID`, e.g., `86ec31dd-532b-4a8c-a055-dd23f25fb12f`.

-      In the cluster resource group, go to `Access Control (IAM)` and set the created app registration as `Owner`.
+      In the cluster resource group, go to `Access Control (IAM)` and set the created managed identity as `Owner`.

     * **clientSecretValue**: In the previously created app registration, go to `Certificates & secrets` and create a new `Client secret`.